Adopting an academic style

 Activity 2: The Academic Word List

 Until recently, those working with students keen to improve their academic vocabulary were obliged to follow their instinct as to which words were ‘academic’ and which were not.
 However, in the year 2000, Dr. Averil Coxhead at the Victoria University of Wellington in New Zealand used computer corpora for the first time to scientifically establish the highest frequency vocabulary used in an academic context.
 Through analysis of 3,500,000 words of text, from a variety of different disciplines and utilising a number of different genres, the Academic Word List was created.
 It excludes the 2000 highest frequency words used in English and technical words specific to the disciplines, but it nonetheless represents an invaluable resource for all those wishing to expand their academic vocabulary, especially those students for whom English is an additional language.
 The list comprises 570 word families and is organised into ten sublists with the words in Sublist 1 being the most frequent, Sublist 2 the next most frequent and so on.

-There follows a list of words from the Academic Word List.
+The following exercised use words from the Academic Word List.
 In this exercise you should put a cross in the box if the word is misspelt.

-Put a tick in the box if the spelling of the word is wrong.
+Exercise 1: Put a tick in the box if the spelling of the word is wrong.

-Put a tick in the box, if the spelling of the word is wrong.
+Exercise 2: Put a tick in the box, if the spelling of the word is wrong.